2020 Funded RME for Producers Underserved by Crop Insurance Projects

 Award Amount: $100,000

 New York dairy and livestock producers are underserved by Federal crop insurance.
-This project will deliver critical crop insurance and risk management education to these producers through regionally based Dairy, Livestock and Field Crop Extension team farm management educators.
-These educators have existing relationships with dairy and livestock producers across NY and are experienced in delivering educational programs across diverse platforms to meet the needs of their stakeholders.
-Practical, actionable crop insurance and risk management education will be delivered through (1) multi-day workshops, (2) presentations at extension events, (3) articles in extension newsletters and the farm media, (4) podcasts, and (5) social media posts with infographics or short videos.
-We expect improved understanding of crop insurance and risk management concepts from our articles and social media use.
-Farms that participate in training activities will improve understanding of risk management, analyze their practices, and, when appropriate, work with a crop insurance agent.
-We will assess project results through in-person and follow-up evaluations, contacts reached, website or social media views/interaction, and targeted feedback from stakeholders.
-Our education program will contribute to increasing use of crop insurance by NY dairy and livestock farms over the project period.
+This project delivered critical crop insurance and risk management education to these producers through regionally based Dairy, Livestock and Field Crop Extension team farm management educators.
+Practical, actionable crop insurance and risk management education was delivered through (1) multi-day workshops, (2) presentations at extension events, (3) articles in extension newsletters and the farm media, (4) podcasts, and (5) social media posts with infographics or short videos.
+The result was improved understanding of crop insurance and risk management concepts .
+Farm managers that participated in training activities improved understanding of risk management, analyze their practices, and, when appropriate, work with a crop insurance agent.
+These educational programs contributed to increasing use of crop insurance by NY dairy and livestock farms.